Azad77/backup_hashnode/ckqc2uvwp0059e7s13t7ubffr.md

 Save these three files and a logo in one folder and name it "TestPlugin" or the name of the plugin.

-Then, copy the file and paste it into QGIS 3 Plugins directory.
-On my computer it is:
+Then, copy the "TestPlugin" folder and paste it into QGIS 3 Plugins directory.
+On Windows, it is typically located at:

-C:\\Users\\Azad\\AppData\\Roaming\\QGIS\\QGIS3\\profiles\\default\\python\\plugins
+C:\\Users\\username\\AppData\\Roaming\\QGIS\\QGIS3\\profiles\\default\\python\\plugins

-Restart QGIS software and now you can see your "TestPlugin" plugin in the list of installed plugins.
+Restart QGIS software, and you will be able to see your "TestPlugin" plugin in the list of installed plugins.
+By clicking on the TestPlugin icon, you can view the "Hello from TestPlugin!" text.

-Another method is to use "Plugin Builder" to create your template plugin and then modify it.
+Alternatively, you can use the "Plugin Builder" to create a template plugin and then modify it to suit your needs.

-In conclusion, creating QGIS plugins can seem like a daunting task, but with the help of this step-by-step guide, anyone can create their own customized plugin.
-By following the instructions provided, users can create the necessary files, such as metadata.txt and [mainPlugin.py](http://mainPlugin.py), and use Python to create the [**init**.py](http://init.py) file.
+In conclusion, creating QGIS plugins may seem daunting, but this step-by-step guide can help anyone create their customized plugin.
+By following the instructions provided, users can create necessary files such as metadata.txt and [mainPlugin.py](http://mainPlugin.py), and use Python to create the [init.py](http://init.py) file.
 The article also provides a tip on using the Plugin Builder to create a template for the plugin.
 With the plugin created and installed, users can take their GIS analysis to the next level.

 > If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content